-- The amount of employee salaries that is above \$100,000. - For educational institutions, payroll does not include qualified tuition reimbursement (QTR).
+For educational institutions, payroll does not include qualified tuition reimbursement (QTR) or the amount of employee salaries that is above \$100,000.

-Forgiveness amounts will be decreased for any reductions in the number of employees or reductions in wages 25% or more when comparing the covered period of employment to that same period in 2019.
+Forgiveness amounts will be decreased for any reductions in the number of employees or reductions in wages of 25% or more when comparing the covered period of employment to that same period in 2019.
 The interest rate on the loan is 4%.

 Loans will be made by SBA-approved lenders, which include most major national banks.
 The SBA is setting the guidelines, and the banks will be processing loan applications.
-To apply, contact a bank that is an SBA approved lender AS SOON AS POSSIBLE.
-If your bank is not, most large national banks are.
+Please contact your bank as soon as possible!
+Here is a link for the application that was recently posted https://home.treasury.gov/system/files/136/Paycheck-Protection-Program-Application-3-30-2020-v3.pdf